 PDF and DOCX files can handle images and graphics, but they are better suited for different purposes.

 For images and graphics in documents intended for printing or electronic distribution, PDF files are a better choice.
-Since users cannot edit the information that has been converted to a PDF (PDFs are intended to be read-only documents), they are ideal for documents like brochures, flyers, and reports that need to be distributed widely.
-The images and graphics are embedded into the PDF – they will display correctly and maintain the quality when viewed on different devices.
+Since users cannot easily edit the information that has been converted to a PDF (PDFs are intended to be read-only documents), they are ideal for documents like brochures, flyers, and reports that need to be distributed widely.
+The images and graphics are embedded into the PDF, so they will display correctly and maintain their quality when viewed on different devices.

 DOCX files, on the other hand, are better for handling images and graphics when the document is intended for editing and collaboration.
 Since DOCX files are editable, they are preferable for creating documents that will be frequently updated and shared among a team, such as reports, proposals, and presentations.